altanbgn/negdor-api/src/modules/auth/README.md

 &prompt=consent
 ```

-Replace the redirect uri with your frontend uri and add it to the `Google Credentials -> Authorised Redirect URIs`
+Replace the redirect uri with your prepared frontend uri.
+Also, add it to the `Google Credentials -> Authorised Redirect URIs`
-User will go to this uri and after login, google will send a data on the query on the redirect uri
+User will go to this uri and after login with the necessary data on the query
-Fetch the data and send get request to `/v1/auth/login-google` with the query data and you will get login token :)
+Fetch the query data and send get request to `/v1/auth/login-google` with the given query data and you will get login token :)